Errors and Warnings¶

 ¶

-Warns that the combination of options selected may be defeating the attempt to protect/obscure identifiers or hide information in the model.
+Warns that the combination of selected options may defeat the attempt to protect/obscure identifiers or hide information in the model.
 Correct the options provided, or inspect the output code to see if the information exposed is acceptable.

 -